schoonhovenrichard/GPU_benchmarking_paper/README.md

 particular strategy.
 The plots will be stored as PDF and PNG using the filename format [algorithm]-summary.[pdf/png].
 Also, a matplotlib pop-up will be shown with the plot.
 Information used for the tables that show averages and standard deviations are also printed to standard output, in a format ready to be copy/pasted into a LaTeX tabular environment.

+# Contributing new GPU data
+**New cache files for GPUs** are always welcome!
+Please contact us if you generated new data and wish to share it to this GPU tuning benchmarking database.
+Please use the provided scripts, or new scripts with similar lay-out.